purtuga/SPWidgets/documentation/SPWidgets.SPControlBoard.md

             data.updates.push(["Title", "New title here"]);

         *data.updatePromise*<br/>
         A jQuery.Promise that represents the update that will be made.
 This can be used to bind on additional functionality.
-The queued functions will be given:
+The queued functions will be given the following on a successful update:

         -   {Object} The updated List Item object
         -   {Object} The pre-update List Item object
         -   {XMLDocument} The xml response returned from the update (xData).

+        If the update fails, the queued function will be given the following:

+        -   {String} The error message
+        -   {Object} jqXHR
+        -   {String} Status

         The context of object will be the HTML element from where the update was triggered.